zanuka/leaderport-core-ui/docs/backend-setup.md

 ### Option 5: Oracle Cloud Infrastructure (OCI) with Valkey

-Oracle Cloud Infrastructure now supports Valkey, offering a high-performance, scalable solution for your Valkran backend.
+Oracle Cloud Infrastructure now supports Valkey, offering a high-performance, scalable solution for your LeaderPort backend.
 Here's how to set it up:

 1. Create an Oracle Cloud account:
    - Go to [cloud.oracle.com](https://cloud.oracle.com) and sign up if you haven't already.